emoriarty/jekyll-notion/README.md

 ## Usage

-Before using the gem create an integration and generate a secret token.
-Check [notion getting started guide](https://developers.notion.com/docs/getting-started) to learn more.
+Before using the gem, create an integration and generate a secret token.
+For more in-depth instructions, refer to the Notion "Getting Started" [guide](https://developers.notion.com/docs/getting-started).

-Once you have youe secret, export it in an environment variable named `NOTION_TOKEN`.
+Once you have your secret token, make sure to export it into an environment variable named `NOTION_TOKEN`.

 ```bash
 $ export NOTION_TOKEN=<secret_...>